profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.5 =
+* New: Ajaxification of login forms.
+* New: Ajaxification of registration forms.
+* New: Ajaxification of password reset forms.
+* New: Ajaxification of tabbed widgets.
+* New: Ajaxification of widgets forms.
+* Performance and code improvements.
+* Few bug fixes.

 = 2.4.1 =
 * Fixed dashboard error displayed related to accessing an array that turns out to be a boolean